nus-cs2113-AY2122S2/ip/README.md

 Duke is a personal assistant chatbot that helps a person to keep track of various tasks, optimized for use via a **Command Line Interface**.
 If you type fast, Duke can help you manage your tasks faster.

+You can also view the User Guide [here](https://yaxinjoy.github.io/ip/)

 ## Contents